winkleramy/Firewise/README.md

 ### Step 1: Form a steering committee and determine a community boundary

 We are lucky to have five people willing to participate in our steering committee!
-Our next step is to meet with Lynn Sestak to learn the specifics of the next steps, including determining our continuous community boundary, compiling participant responses to our community risk assessment, setting goals for the next three years, and applying for Firewise status online.
+We are working with Lynn Sestak to complete the next steps, including determining our continuous community boundary, compiling participant responses to our community risk assessment, setting goals for the next three years, and applying for Firewise status online.
 We can't do it alone!
 Feedback from all our community participants will be needed to be successful.

 Steering Committee
 1. Amy Winkler, Mount Bache